hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 layerrule = blur,address:0x<ADDRESS>
 ```

-you can get the namespace / address from `hyprctl layers`.
+You can get the namespace / address from `hyprctl layers`.

 To remove a layer rule (useful in dynamic situations) use: